 11. Municipal Governments

 Governments such as city, county, and country entities can use incinerators to manage their solid waste, including places where groups of people live or come together, such as encampments, rural cities, remote areas, hunting camps.
 Learn more about municipal solid waste incineration.
+Often incinerators are used to dispose of trash and waste in remote locations.

 12. Agriculture Operations